 When people see, hear or sense things that others can't, this experience may be described as psychosis.
 This course will explore commonalities in the ways people experience and make meaning of this.
-Topics include:

-- Different explanations of psychosis

-- Approaches and supports available

-- Ways of managing the experience of psychosis to support personal recovery.
+- Different explanations of psychosis - Diagnosis related to psychosis, including Schizophrenia - Approaches and supports available - Ways of managing the experience of psychosis to support personal recovery.

-Students may like to continue their learning after this by attending the Life beyond Psychosis course.
+Students may like to continue their learning after this by attending the Life Beyond Psychosis course.